IntegrumSystems/wireflow/README.md

 ![https://github.com/michaelgale/pcbflow/issues](https://img.shields.io/github/issues/michaelgale/pcbflow.svg?style=flat)

-This repository contains a python based Printed Circuit Board (PCB) layout and design package based on [CuFlow](https://github.com/jamesbowman/cuflow) by James Bowman.
+This repository contains a python based Printed Circuit Board (PCB) layout and design package based on [pcbflow](https://github.com/michaelgale/pcbflow) by Michael Gale which in turn is a fork of [CuFlow](https://github.com/jamesbowman/cuflow) by James Bowman.

-This implementation is an experimental variation of CuFlow.
+The pcbflow implementation is an experimental variation of CuFlow.
 It attempts to modularize the components of CuFlow and extend/modify its functionality in some key areas:

 - allow component placement on top or bottom (automatically chooses top or bottom companion layers of silkscreen, soldermask, copper)
 - allow customization of track widths, drill/hole types